bme-db-lab/Functional-Dependency-Calculator/README.md

 Little Prolog tool for performing simple algorithms on functional dependency sets.

-The application (in Hungarian) is available as a live web service at <https://www.db.bme.hu/fd-calculator>.

 Given a relational scheme and a set of functional dependencies the program can
  - determinte the highest normal form of a relational schema,
  - enumerate minimal covers of the FD set,